 Petrol, diesel prices rise again amid volatility in oil market

-Petrol and diesel prices rose simultaneously for the second straight day on Friday amidst volatility in global oil prices with benchmark crude remaining at a high level of over $ 78 a barrel.
+The prices of petrol and diesel rose again on Tuesday amidst volatility in the global oil prices with benchmark crude increasing to above $80 a barrel.

-In Mumbai, the petrol price increased by 21 paise per litre to Rs 107.99 per litre, while diesel rates rose to about Rs 97.80 a litre.
+In Mumbai, the petrol price rose by 25 paise per litre to over Rs 108.67 per litre, while diesel rates increased close to Rs 98.80 a litre.

-Across the country as well, petrol and diesel increased between 20-30 paise per litre but their retail rates varied depending on the level of local taxes in the state.
+Across the country as well, petrol and diesel increased between 20-30 paise per litre but their retail rates varied depending on the level of local taxes.

-Oil rates are up 2 per cent for the week and this is the fifth weekly gain.
-Since September 5, when both petrol and diesel prices were revised, the prices of petrol and diesel in the international market are higher by around $6-7 per barrel as compared to average prices during August.
+Since September 5, when both petrol and diesel prices were revised, the price of petrol and diesel in the international market is higher by around $8-9 per barrel as compared to average prices during August.